Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Data Preliminaries

-In \citeauthor{Li2022}'s strategy, they consider $\beta_0$ to capture the IGM GC intensity, and use $f_{gal}(s; \bm{\beta})$, also modeled in a similar fashion as the S\'{e}rsic profile, to account for GCs from elliptical galaxies. $\mathcal{U}(s)$ is a zero-mean Gaussian process with a Mat\'{e}rn covariance function that captures unexplained clustering signals of GCs.
-Detection of UDGs is carried out by finding regions where there are unexplained clustering signals in the posterior distribution of $\mathcal{U}(s)$.
+In \citeauthor{Li2022}'s strategy, they consider $\beta_0$ to capture the IGM GC intensity; $f_{gal,k}(s; c_{k}^g, \bm{\beta}), k \in [N_G]$ is a covariate term to account for GCs in elliptical galaxies, where $N_G$ is the number of elliptical galaxies in $S$ and $c_{k}^g$ is the center of the $k$-th elliptical galaxy.
+The term $\mathcal{U}(s)$ is a zero-mean Gaussian process with a Mat\'{e}rn covariance function $\sigma^2\mathcal{M}_\nu(\cdot; h)$ that captures unexplained clustering signals of GCs.
+Detection of UDGs is carried out by finding extreme value regions in the posterior distribution of $\exp\{\mathcal{U}(s)\}$.